TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

   - our-news
 ---

 Paul Wood took the TEDxAuckland stage in 2012 with his talk, 'What's Your Prison?'.
 It has gained a tremendous amount of attention since then, standing as one of our most viewed talks.
-7 years on, we decided to catch up with Paul to reminisce about the experience, his journey, and what he stands for. (read\_more)
+7 years on, we met up with Paul again to reminisce about the experience, his journey, and what he stands for. (read\_more)

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?